microsoft/TypeScript-New-Handbook/reference/Compiler Options.md

 ### `rootDir`

-**Default**: The longest common path of all non-declaration input files
+**Default**: The longest common path of all non-declaration input files.
+If `composite` is set, the default is instead the directory containing the `tsconfig.json` file.

 When TypeScript compiles files, it keeps the same directory structure in the output directory as exists in the input directory.